 Security Bond Coverage: Membership provides automatic coverage under the security bond required for any improvements on Crown land.
 Outfitters enter into various leases, licences, and permits with the Province of BC to operate on Crown land and are therefore required to post security as specified by government.
 All GOABC members are covered by a blanket security bond that is held in trust by the association and the Province of British Columbia.

-Liability Insurance: Our liability insurance program is custom designed for the outfitting industry by HUB International Insurance Brokers, Canada’s largest insurance broker and leading insurance provider in North America.
-Similar to the “Costco” model, we are able to take advantage of bulk buying discounts for our members.
-HUB has combined GOABC members’ exceptional focus on client safety (which is evidenced by members’ low-claims history) to provide GOABC members an exceptionally well-priced, robust insurance package.
+Liability Insurance: Our liability insurance program is custom designed for the outfitting industry by All Insurance Ltd. Similar to the “Costco” model, we are able to take advantage of bulk buying discounts for our members.
+All Insure has combined GOABC members’ exceptional focus on client safety (which is evidenced by members’ low-claims history) to provide GOABC members an exceptionally well-priced, robust insurance package.

 There are many options available insurance-wise with other associations and organizations that may offer similar-looking coverage at attractive premiums.
 However, experience has demonstrated that, year over year, the GOABC Member’s insurance package is the most tailor-made, comprehensive insurance coverage available for the outfitting sector at the best price.
 With three different premium levels available depending on the scope of your operation, the GOABC Member’s insurance program is your best insurance option available.
 This is truly a “value-added” advantage to members as this program and pricing is ONLY accessible to GOABC members.